-The fact is, I still like my creature comforts when I’m out backpacking.
-I like to bring a comfortable air mattress, some extra camera gear, a good paperback, a plush animal friend, a digital voice recorder, and good food to eat.
-I can get away with bringing these little extras, and still keep my base gear weight under 14 lbs, because I’m careful about the weight, bulk and multi-purpose utility of the other gear I carry.
+I like my creature comforts when I’m out backpacking.
+I like to bring a comfortable air mattress, some extra camera gear, a good paperback, a plush animal friend and good food to eat.
+I can get away with bringing these little extras, and still keep my base gear weight under 12 pounds, because I’m careful about the weight, bulk, and the multi-purpose utility of the other gear I carry.

-- I’ve switched from pump based water purification to ultralight chlorine dioxide tablets
+- I’ve switched from pump based water purification to chlorine dioxide drops.

-So building on those themes: comfort vs. weight trade-offs, the benefits of lightweight backpacking, and the evolution of your definition of comfort, here are few excerpts from your submissions (linked to their original posts) that resonated with me and that I wanted to call out.
-If you haven’t had a chance to read the entire series, it’s worth going back and having a browse.
+So building on those themes: comfort vs. weight trade-offs, the benefits of lightweight backpacking, and the evolution of your definition of comfort, here are few excerpts from comments I received from readers that resonated with me.

 Comfort vs. Weight Trade-offs